 In the Zones Configuration page the user can define a percentage of the MNF that is due to consumption, in order to exclude the minimum nightly consumption from the real losses volume calculation.
 If no value is defined by the user, WaterSight will assume zero, and a conservative value will be calculated.
 For more information about estimating night consumption, you can take a look here.

 To mention that real losses volumes are being calculated based on a MNF, assuming that the real losses flow (calculated by subtracting the zone MNF to the MNF consumed) obtained during the night period is constant along the day.
 This is assuming that pressure does not change very significantly along the day for each zone (night day factor is assumed to be 24 hours).
 Results must be analyzed carefully in case there are significant pressure changes along the day inside a particular zone.
 In this case the real losses flow can significantly change along the day (usually real losses flow is higher during the night when pressures are higher, and is lower during the day when pressures are lower).

 For more information please go to the Zones administration help page.

-If the water losses method considered (defined by the user in the Zones administration) is to calculate real losses based on the minimum nightly flow (default method), then in this case the apparent losses component is obtained by subtracting the real losses to the total water losses.
+If the water losses method considered (defined by the user in the Zones administration) is to calculate real losses based on the minimum nightly flow (where night consumption is also accounted) - default method - then in this case the apparent losses component is obtained by subtracting the real losses to the total water losses.